Friday, December 16, 2011

 The eugenics question:

-The eugenics question relates to the other great advantage of reproduction licenses.
+The eugenics question relates to the other great advantage of breeding licenses.
 We can include in the list of prerequisites that parents-to-be have no serious risk of passing on chronic disorders to their children.

 In our society we do not let nature "have its way" and let people with chronic genetic problems die of their own shortcomings.
 Though on a humane level this is obviously great, it's bad practice for the long-term.
 By facilitating the "survival of the weak" we threaten the future health of our species.
 So maybe we need to think about doing surgically what nature will otherwise do catastrophically?
 Again, I speak about this in detail here.